0xreviews/crvUSD-research-proposal/ParameterOptimizing.md

 - Chart 1 -last_pnl:
   crvUSD protocol's PNL.
 Assuming there is no discount liquidation—every user's PNL & probability of ETH put into the protocol.
-  In most cases, positions stay at around 89%, and a minority of positions remain below 89%, which means Max-LTV-crvUSD borrowers will not likely cause damage to protocol because positions below 89% means protocol will have to undertake responsibility for liquidations.
+  In most cases, positions stay at around 89%, and a minority of positions remain below 89%, which means Max-LTV-crvUSD borrowers will not likely cause damage to protocol because positions below 89% means protocol will start discount liquidation.
 - Chart 2-bench_pnl:
   In contrast to traditional collateral stablecoin protocols, Each user's collateral PNL.
 - Chart3-hold_loss_percent: